jngoufo/qagenai/docs/chapter4/exercises.md

-# 🧪 Practice lab: Quality Architect
+# 🧪 Practice Lab: Quality Architect

 Welcome to the architecture office of **MagicFridge**.
 Here, we are no longer playing with the chat.
 We are building the factory.
 Your mission is to choose the right technological building blocks to solve industrial-scale problems.

 ---

-## Exercise 1: the RAG vs Fine-tuning dilemma 🏗️
+## Exercise 1: the RAG vs Fine-tuning Dilemma 🏗️
 *(Objective: choose the right adaptation strategy - LO 4.1.2 vs 4.2.1)*

 **Situation:** The marketing team is launching a "Christmas 2026" campaign with very complex discount rules that change every day.
 GUS (the AI) is completely hallucinating on these rules.